tensorchord/envd-server/README.md

  DASHBOARD_BUILD=release make build-local
 ```

-When envd-server is running, you can visit https:/localhost:8080/dashboard to see it
+When envd-server is running, you can visit [http://localhost:8080/dashboard](http://localhost:8080/dashboard) to see it.

 ## Develop locally